-Our student's privacy is important to us.
-The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
+Our students' privacy is very important to us.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education records.
 Student's disability records are kept secured in Accessibility Services and are not released without the student's permission.

-For more information on FERPA:
+Click here for more information on FERPA